PennyLaneAI/pennylane/doc/code/overview.rst

 Other modules
 -------------

-The following modules are contain lower-level functionality, which is more relevant for developers:
+The following modules contain lower-level functionality, which is more relevant for developers:

 +-------------------------------+--------------------------------------------------------------------------------------+
 | :ref:`pennylane.about         |  Print basic information about PennyLane.                                            |